jimhigson/oboe.js/writing/main/6_Conclusion.md

 programmer-assembled strings but this approach is error prone and would scale badly as messages become more complex.
-A stream-writer server side library would allow Oboe to be used as a REST-compatible streaming solution for situations which currently employ push tables or websockets.
+A stream-writer server side library would allow Oboe to be used as a REST-compatible streaming solution for situations which currently employ push tables or Websockets.
 This would provide a form of REST streaming that operates according to the principled design of http rather than by sidestepping it.

 Although JSON is particularly well suited, there is nothing about Oboe that precludes working with other tree-shaped formats.
-If there is demand, An XML/XPATH version seems like an obvious expansion.
+If there is demand, an XML/XPATH version seems like an obvious expansion.
 This could be implemented by allowing resource formats to be added using plugins which would allow programmers to create a progressive interpretation of any resource type.
 As a minimum,